Figure 1: The new ID30B experimental end station at the ESRF.

 Previous and current research

-The Synchrotron Crystallography Team works in close collaboration with the Structural Biology Group of the European Synchrotron Radiation Facility (ESRF) in the design, construction and operation of macromolecular crystallography (MX) and biological X-ray scattering (bioSAXS) beamlines.
-We are currently responsible for the microfocus MX beamline on ID23-2 and the bioSAXS beamline at BM29 as well as the commissioning of MASSIF-1 on ID30A and the new tuneable MX beamline on ID30B.
-The team also manages the operation of BM14, which is run as a partnership with the ESRF and the Indian government.
-The structural biology beamlines at the ESRF are currently undergoing an exciting transformation following the closure of the ID14 suite last year and the start of commissioning on ID30.
-On BM14, we are working in close collaboration with the Cipriani Team and are currently developing a new type of sample changer based on a 6-axis robot.
-We are also actively developing the use of workflows in the design and implementation of complex MX experiments for advanced sample screening and data collection.
+The Synchrotron Crystallography Team works in close collaboration with the Structural Biology Group of the European Synchrotron Radiation Facility (ESRF) in the design, construction and operation of macromolecular crystallography (MX) and biological small angle X-ray scattering (bioSAXS) beamlines.
+We are currently responsible for the microfocus MX beamline on ID23-2, the new automated MX service beamline on MASSIF-1/ID30A-1, the new tunable and variable focus MX beamline on ID30B (Figure 1), and the bioSAXS beamline at BM29.
+The team also manages the operation of BM14, which is run in partnership with the ESRF and the Indian government.
+Further information on these facilities can be found on the EMBL Grenoble services webpage.
+In addition, we work in close collaboration with the Diffraction Instrumentation and High-Throughput Crystallisation (HTX) teams on the implementation of new generation sample changers based on a 6-axis robot and in situ plate screening capabilities.
+We also actively contribute to the design and implementation of complex MX and bioSAXS experimental workflows for advanced sample screening and data collection, as well as contributing to the development and expansion of ISPyB, a database for MX and bioSAXS experiments.

-In addition we study proteins involved in neuronal development, particularly the Slit- Robo signalling complex, and proteins involved in the synthesis of plant secondary metabolites.
-Meanwhile, the BM14 group is actively involved in the structural studies of proteins involved in the Toxoplasma gondii epigenetic machinery in collaboration with Mohamed-Ali Hakimi (Grenoble Medical University).
+In the laboratory, we study proteins involved in neuronal development, particularly the Slit-Robo signalling complex, proteins involved in piRNA biogenesis (Figure 2), and phosphoryl transfer proteins.
+Meanwhile, the BM14 group is actively involved in the structural studies of proteins involved in the Toxoplasma gondii epigenetic machinery in collaboration with Dr. Hakimi of Grenoble Medical University.

 Future projects and goals

-In the laboratory we will continue our research on the Slit-Robo signalling complex by trying to decipher how exactly Slit activates Robo on the cell surface, and we will extend work on phosphoryl transfer into human kinase signal cascades.
-The BM14 group will over-express several Toxoplasma proteins in E. Coli to be structurally and biochemically characterised using the PSB facilities.
-Lastly, the initial work on a novel dequibiquitinase will be continued.
+In the laboratory, we will continue our research on the Slit-Robo signalling complex by trying to decipher how exactly Slit activates Robo on the cell surface and extend work on human kinase signal cascades.
+The BM14 group will use in silico screening methods to identify and test new potential inhibitors of the Toxoplasma gondii epigenetic machinery.